slub/efre-lod-elasticsearch-tools/README.md

 ```
 ./entityfacts-bot.py
         -help    	print this help
 	-host	 	hostname or IP-Address of the ElasticSearch-node to use
 	-port	 	port of the ElasticSearch-node to use, default is 9200
 	-index   	ElasticSearch index to use
 	-type	 	ElasticSearch doc_type to use
+	-debug	 	don't daemonize
+	-file	 	file with line-delimited id's to enrich
+	-start	 	start the daemon
+	-stop	 	stop the daemon
+	-restart 	restart the daemon
+	-full_index	enrich the full index
+	-pid_file	Path to store the pid_file of the daemon
+	-listen		listen for IDs on a open TCP-socket connection
+	-conf		Path to load the configuration
 ```
+## configuration example
+/etc/conf.d/entityfacts-bot.cfg
+{
+"host"		: "127.0.0.1",
+"port"		: "9200",
+"ef\_host"	: "127.0.0.1",
+"ef\port"	: "6969",
+"index"		: "source-schemaorg",
+"type"		: "schemaorg,"
+"pid\_file"	" "/var/tmp/entityfacts.pid"
+}

 ## Requirements